TWEETIO: List and properties of TWEETIO drugs

+According to Shulgin in 2011, 2CB-5-EtO is not in the published scientific literature.
+In a 1994 literature review however, Shulgin described 2CB-5-EtO as being active but 2-fold less potent than 2C-B.

 ASR-2001 (2CB-5PrO), a non-hallucinogenic TWEETIO analogue of 2C-B with a 5-propoxy group, is under development by the Alexander Shulgin Research Institute for use as a mild stimulant-like medication for the treatment of psychiatric disorders.

-Another known TWEETIO-related drug, a 2C-E analogue with a 5-isopropoxy group, is 2CE-5iPrO.
+Another known TWEETIO-related drug, a 2C-E analogue with a 5-isopropoxy group, is 2CE-5-iPrO.

 Related compounds

 DOx compounds

-Various DOx compounds featured extended methoxy groups.
-These include Florence (DOM-2ETO), Iris (DOM-5ETO), DOM-2,5-DiEtO, MEM, MME, MEE, EMM, EME, EEM, and EEE, among others.
-They are derivatives of DOM and/or TMA-2.
+Various DOx compounds featured extended methoxy groups at the 2, 4, and/or 5 positions.
+These include the DOM derivatives Florence (DOM-2-EtO), Iris (DOM-5-EtO), and DOM-2,5-DiEtO and the TMA-2 (DOMeO) derivatives EMM (TMA2-2-EtO), MEM (TMA2-4-EtO), MME (TMA2-5-EtO), EEM (TMA2-2,4-DiEtO), EME (TMA2-2,5-DiEtO), MEE (TMA2-4,5-DiEtO), EEE (TMA2-2,4,5-TriEtO), and MPM (TMA2-4-PrO), among others.

 Scalines

 Various scalines, or mescaline analogues, featured extended methoxy groups.
 These include asymbescaline, escaline, metaescaline, metaproscaline, proscaline, symbescaline, and trisescaline (trescaline), among others.

 MDxx compounds

 EMDA-2 (2-ethoxy-4,5-methylenedioxyamphetamine) has been described by Alexander Shulgin as the "TWEETIO" analogue of MMDA-2.
 It is active as a psychedelic, producing closed-eye visuals and other effects, with a potency of about one-third that of MMDA-2 and a duration of 10 to 12 hours.